VARSITY COACH: Dan Woog ’71

 A native of Poland, Eric played high school soccer.
 He was also a volleyball player, on a 2nd Division team.
 After coming to the US, Eric won the 1996 YMCA volleyball national championship.
 He played soccer for Olympia in Stamford.
 Eric helped created Norwalk’s Polska premier soccer team, and served as its assistant coach too.

 After serving as Staples’ tri-captain in 2007 Russell played at Hartwick College, and majored in English and special education.
 He became an assistant coach at Hartwick, and also coached in the Oneonta, New York youth program.
 He spent several summers running a camp on Cape Cod.
-Russell now works at Bedford Middle School, in the special education department.
-He also coaches the Westport Soccer Association U-16 team.
+Russell now works as a special education teacher, and with the Beachside Soccer Club.